talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

      ipAddressType).

-   That separation is why you still need IngressClass and IngressClassParams even though the ALB provisioning is “automatic”.
+   That separation is why you still need IngressClass and IngressClassParams even though the ALB provisioning is "automatic".
 The automation needs a target profile and a controller binding, and those are exactly those two objects.